 Roth IRAs differ from traditional IRAs in one key way: The contributions you make to a Roth account are with money that has already been taxed.
 The benefit to this setup comes later, during retirement, when you can withdraw your retirement savings tax-free.

 There are a couple additional caveats with Roth IRAs.
 First, to qualify for tax-free withdrawals, you need to hold your investments in a Roth IRA for more than five years.
 Second, the IRS limits the amount you can contribute to a Roth IRA if your taxable earnings exceed its contribution limits in a given year; some taxpayers with high taxable income will not be able to contribute at all.
-Third, Roth IRAs impose the same 10% tax for withdrawals before age 59½ as do traditional IRAs.
+Third, Roth IRAs impose the same additional 10% federal income tax for withdrawals before age 59½ as do traditional IRAs.
 With a Roth IRA, however, you’ll also have to pay taxes on any investment earnings if you make an early withdrawal that’s not covered by one of the exemptions mentioned above.

 Which is right for you?